-Written by Curtis A. Cusinato, Brent W. Kraus and Preet K. Bell
+Written By Curtis A. Cusinato, Brent W. Kraus and Preet K. Gill

 On March 11, 2020, the World Health Organization officially declared COVID-19 a pandemic.
 The ramifications of COVID-19 are being experienced worldwide, with President Trump suspending all travel from Europe, and even the NBA and NHL suspending their seasons indefinitely.
 At a more local level, businesses are facing their own decisions with respect to how to manage the virus and make responsible decisions, while still trying to maintain corporate profitability.
 In these circumstances, boards of directors must be mindful of their legal obligations and duties, and the particular considerations that may arise as a result of COVID-19.